-Popular Isle of Pines (New Caledonia) Shore Excursions
+Don't Miss in Isle of Pines (New Caledonia)

-Take an outrigger canoe crafted by locals from Upi Bay to the offshore lagoons.
-Even if you don't hop aboard the traditional vessel, you will see men working on them and with a smile be able to take some good photographs.
+Upi Bay: Take a ride on an outrigger canoe crafted by locals from Upi Bay to the offshore lagoons.
+Even if you don't hop aboard the traditional vessel, you will see men working on them and, with a smile, be able to take some good photographs.

-Climb the Isle of Pines' tallest mountain, Pic N'ga, which rises 262 metres and takes less than an hour to summit.
-Given the length of this activity, it is ideal if you have visited the island previously.
+Hiking: Climb the trail to the Isle of Pines' tallest mountain, N'ga Peak, which rises 262 metres above sea level, and takes less than an hour to summit.
+Don't forget your camera: the 360-degree panoramic views of the surrounding lagoon are spectacular.